strongloop/strongloop.com2/_posts/2017-07-31-join-strongLoop-developer-week-new-york.md

 {% include image.html file='developer week ny.png' alt='Developer Week NY' %}
 <!--more-->
 Visit us at our booth to talk and the StrongLoop team.
-Developer Evangelist [Joe Sepi](https://twitter.com/joe_sepi) will be sharing leading two discussions:
+Developer Evangelist [Joe Sepi](https://twitter.com/joe_sepi) will be attending the event, as well as leading two discussions:

 - Building Serverless Applications on the Apache OpenWhisk Platform
 - An API-First Approach to Take Over the World

-In addition to the booth, IBM will host a "Node Meetup" on June 12th, from 7:30-9:00PM to kick-off the Cloud Foundry Summit.
-Expect lightning talks and a networking social with food and beverages.

 ### Register Today!